 2 This trochoidal motion is the root cause (along with other minor factors) for our need of the Equation of Time.

 3 Our earthly trochoidal motion needs to be considered in all matters pertaining to stellar motions and parallaxes.

 In order to summarize this chapter - and hopefully further clarify some of its contents - I submit the following graphic:

-We now have a solid basis of evidence with which we can start to dismantle the heliocentric theory - once and for all.
+At this juncture, I submit that we have a solid groundwork with which we can start to dismantle the heliocentric theory, once and for all.
 However, we first need to demonstrate - in methodical fashion - that some of our most celebrated scientists were all "at sea" as to the true geometric configuration of our Solar System.
 Yet, they are still hailed today for having "definitively proven that Earth revolves around the Sun" - in absence of any experimental evidence in support of this contention.
-Two names come to mind: James Bradley - and Albert Einstein.
-In the next chapter, we shall see how the strange theories of these "icons of science" were based on illusory observations, fallacious interpretations and - quite literally - on thin air.
+Two names come to mind: James Bradley and Albert Einstein.
+In the next chapter, we shall see how the strange and convoluted theories put forth by these icons of science were based on illusory observations, fallacious interpretations and - quite literally - on thin air.